wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

   <tr>
     <td>
     <b>Step 8: Update the legend</b> <br/>
     Click the settings icon and select Error or Duration.
-These settings apply to the table view, and service status view too.
+These settings can be configured by each user and apply to the table view, and grid view too.
       <ul>
         <li>
           Error Percentage: Update the legend to highlight the data based on the error percentage.
 Select <b>Error 	&#37;</b> from the dropdown and customize the values.
 The values need to be in ascending order.